 My plan consisted of an earlier bedtime, willpower, and remembering who the hell I was before my coffee addiction.

 When I awoke the next morning, I felt a little tired as usual.
 I completed my usual routine up until arriving at the entrance of my job.
 My hands were shaking and my body was itching for caffeine.
 In my peripheral vision was the doorway to the coffee shop with fresh-smelling brews mixed with an aura of chocolate croissants.

 Alex, can I have tunnel vision for $ 500?

 At 830 AM, I called in my first patient who greeted me with a lively “Good morning, how are you?”.
 I reciprocated the greeting.

 While looking at the computer to review the rest of the patents for the day, I could hear a little voice, telling me, “you got this!”.
 Sooner than I knew it, it was lunchtime!
 I treated myself to a taco bowl at the Mexican restaurant next door.
 Upon returning from lunch, I felt boost energy to finish out the remaining 5 hours of the shift.
 I can partly credit that to the complimentary flan from the generous waiter.

-As a full-time employee working 46 hours a week, I managed to get through every day without morning coffee.
-Currently, as a full-time medical student, blogger, and Youtuber, I get through my day without morning coffee.
+As a full-time employee working 46 hours a week, I managed to get through every day without a morning coffee.
+Currently, as a full-time medical student (PS – I switched careers lol), blogger, and Youtuber, I get through my day without a morning coffee.